Why Remembering the Good Times is Bad For Your Sobriety

-This unicorn night may have existed once, but what’s more likely is that somebody took a stumble, or had to throw up in the bar bathroom before heading back out for round seven.
+This unicorn night may have existed once, but what’s more likely is that somebody took a stumble or had to throw up in the bar bathroom before heading back out for round seven.

-It’s more likely that the food run was some high caloric burrito you had no business eating and probably saw again after lying down and getting hit with a mild case of the spins.
+It’s more likely that the food run was some high-caloric burrito you had no business eating and probably saw again after lying down and getting hit with a mild case of the spins.
 It’s more likely that somebody got talkative after a few drinks and said something embarrassing about herself or someone else.

-It’s more likely that a regrettable text message got sent or a number given out to a total stranger you had no intention of seeing again.
+It’s more likely that a regrettable text message got sent or a number was given out to a total stranger you had no intention of seeing again.
 Or maybe that stranger came home with you.

-It’s more likely that the next day didn’t start until after lunch and you couldn’t really get going until it was time to hang out again and you had your “get right” drink.
+It’s more likely that the next day didn’t start until after lunch, and you couldn’t really get going until it was time to hang out again and you had your “get right” drink.

 That unicorn night of magical drinking and bonding is an illusion.
-It’s the electricity of the first thirty minutes of a happy hour where things are still relatively coherent and the initial buzz has just hit.
+It’s the electricity of the first thirty minutes of a happy hour where things are still relatively coherent, and the initial buzz has just hit.
 Any sober person on the outside looking in would recognize the deterioration after a couple of hours, even if the crew does not.

 What does it matter?
 The vibe is good.
 Everything is good.